jjti/repp/README.md

 Finds pareto optimal solutions for vector construction using existing DNA fragments in local and/or remote repositories.

+## Commands

+Assemble a list of fragments via Gibson Assembly.
+Generate primers and synthetic sequences (to avoid complexities).

+`defrag fragments -in fragments.fa -out vector.json`

+Find fragments to assemble a sequence.
+Use local and/or remote repositories.
+Rank assemblies by cost and number of fragments.

+`defrag sequence -in target.fa -dbs "local-repo-1.fa local-repo-2.fa" --addgene --igem -out vectors.json`

+Find fragments to assemble a vector with a list of features. iGEM part names or accession numbers.

+`defrag features -in pSB1C3 FJ172221 -out vector.json`

 ## TODO

-- Add back assembly cost estimation
 - Allow users to select multiple databases
   - Add costs to AddGene sources plasmids
-  - FASTA files with sequences they own (making cost zero)
+  - FASTA files with sequences/local-dbs they own (making cost zero)

 ## Name